why Barclays PLC [BCS] is a Good Choice for Investors After New Price Target of $8.71

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BCS shares is $8.71 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BCS stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-JP Morgan have made an estimate for Barclays PLC shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 06, 2022.
-The new note on the price target was released on April 22, 2022, representing the official price target for Barclays PLC stock.
-On January 28, 2022, analysts decreased their price target for BCS shares from 225 to 220.
+Exane BNP Paribas have made an estimate for Barclays PLC shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on December 14, 2022.
+The new note on the price target was released on December 06, 2022, representing the official price target for Barclays PLC stock.

 BCS stock trade performance evaluation

-Barclays PLC [BCS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.33.
-With this latest performance, BCS shares gained by 5.77% in over the last four-week period, additionally plugging by 6.61% over the last 6 months – not to mention a drop of -15.59% in the past year of trading.
+Barclays PLC [BCS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.04.
+With this latest performance, BCS shares gained by 0.93% in over the last four-week period, additionally sinking by -4.64% over the last 6 months – not to mention a drop of -21.14% in the past year of trading.

 Barclays PLC [BCS]: An insightful look at the core fundamentals